 More than this, measures were heavily scrutinised by the expert panel, who brought their in-depth knowledge of the subject matter to both assess potential measures and suggest additional data for inclusion.

-Given the number of countries and data sources involved, it is remarkable that many measures contain data for all 28 EU Member States.
+Given the number of countries and data sources involved, it is remarkable that many measures contain data for all countries in a given index.
 Nonetheless, in some cases, data was missing in a measure.
 To deal with this, two important principles were adopted.

 - Secondly, the approach taken for calculating a figure for the missing country essentially maintains the position of that country within a Vital Sign, as observed for other measures.
 This means that a country does not ‘gain’ from not having data for a measure where other countries tend to score low, or ‘lose’ in the case of missing data for a measure that tends to score high.

-By using this method, data is not being ‘inferred’ or a particular measure being estimated, but the Index ensures that missing data does not impact Vital Sign or Index scores.
+By using this method, a true value for a particular measure is not being estimated, but the Index ensures that missing data does not impact Vital Sign or Index scores by using an ‘inferred’ value that may bear no or limited relation to the actual value for that measure in that country.
 It is also made clear to users when a figure has been calculated in this way.

 With so many measures included, the question arises: which are more important than others when it comes to system sustainability?
 There are many ways this question could be answered, from a purely qualitative judgement on the value of different data points to the use of statistical methods.
 There was a deliberate decision not to take a view on this – to allow users to apply their own value judgements.